New Illinois Learning Standards

 The Illinois State Board of Education has been charged by the Illinois 97th General Assembly to implement Public Act 97-704.
 The State Board of Education is to coordinate the acquisition, adaptation, and development of middle and high school Mathematics Curriculum Models to aid school districts and teachers in implementing Common Core Mathematics State Standards for all students.
 Public Act 97-704 required representation from statewide educational organizations and stakeholders.
 A committee consisting of a middle school mathematics team and a high school mathematics team was created to address this charge.

 The charge was to develop model middle and high school course designs that demonstrated effective student pathways to mathematics-standards attainment by graduation.
 The curriculum units were created so districts may choose to adopt or adapt the models in lieu of developing their own mathematics curriculum.
-Twenty-four (24) middle and twenty-eight (28) high school unit outlines were developed in accordance with the information from the November 2012 PARCC Model Content Frameworks.
+Unit outlines were developed in accordance with the information from the November 2012 PARCC Model Content Frameworks.